SMSpp-Project/MILPSolver/README.md

 # MILPSolver

-A MILP Solver for SMS++ using IBM® ILOG® CPLEX® Optimization Studio
+A MILP Solver for SMS++ using IBM® ILOG® CPLEX® Optimization Studio.

 ## Getting started